Updated February 3, 2025

 Interface

-The Increase mode is used to ramp up the minerals on a fill and the Maintain mode is used to maintain the level.
+The Increase mode is used to ramp up the minerals on a fill, and the Maintain mode is used to maintain the level.
 Whereas the MineralPure system instructs you to turn it up until the copper level is adequate, the ClearBlue system automates the process.
 You’re less likely to forget it’s turned up and overdose.
-The manual gives you a guideline for how to set these modes depending on your pool size, but you’ll still have to test the copper level and adjust the settings according to the readings.
+The manual gives you a guideline for setting these modes depending on your pool size, but you’ll still have to test the copper level and adjust the settings according to the readings.

 The QR code on the front of the panel comes in handy.
-You can use it to register the warranty when you first purchase it and it directs you to the quickstart guide to help set it up.
-You can also purchase replacement cells right from the page that comes up.
+You can use it to register the warranty when you first purchase it, and it directs you to the quickstart guide to help you set it up.
+You can also buy replacement cells right from the page that comes up.

 Installation

-Installing the ClearBlue system is similar to the MineralPure.
-The mineral cell threads into a tee which needs to be glued into the plumbing.
-The controller has a standard wall plug which makes powering it up easy if you have an outlet nearby.
+Installing the ClearBlue system is similar to installing the MineralPure—the mineral cell threads into a tee that needs to be glued into the plumbing.
+The controller has a standard wall plug, which makes powering it up easy if you have an outlet nearby.
 If not, you can cut the plug off and wire it to a timer, automation relay, or anything hot.
-Unlike the MineralPure, the ClearBlue system works on either 120 V or 240 V automatically.
-There is no risk of powering it from the wrong source and no hassle of opening it up to change modes.
+Unlike the MineralPure, the ClearBlue system automatically works on either 120 V or 240 V. There is no risk of powering it from the wrong source and no hassle of opening it up to change modes.

 The ClearBlue operating manual is the most professional of the bunch.
-It says a lot of the same things as the other manuals but it is presented in a vibrant, professional format.
-Again, there are important tips in the manual that shouldn’t be ignored.
+It says many of the same things as the other manuals, but it is presented in a vibrant, professional format.
+Again, the manual has essential tips that shouldn’t be ignored.
 As much as it’s tempting to toss it out with the box, it’s worthwhile giving it a read and keeping it around for reference.

 Setup and Maintenance

-The maximum power of the CBI-350P-25 is 100mA which makes it a slower burn for ramping up the minerals.
-But it’s much harder to overdose so staining is a lower risk.
+The maximum power of the CBI-350P-25 is 100mA, which makes it slower to ramp up the minerals.
+But it’s much harder to overdose, so staining is a lower risk.
 The longest the Increase mode can run for is 99 hours or around 4 days which is never enough time to cause problems.
 In fact, you may have to run the increase mode for multiple 99-hour cycles to get an adequate copper reading.
 According to the manufacturer, this is by design since stains are the number one complaint with pool ionizers and copper in general.

 Unique Features

 The ClearBlue Mineral System uses a ‘constant current’ circuit on the output.
 This means that the controller adapts to the water chemistry by increasing and decreasing voltage automatically to maintain a constant output at all times.
-Whereas the Power Ionizer needs to be turned up continuously as the cell wears down, the ClearBlue adapts automatically to make sure the output is always stable for the given settings.
+Whereas the Power Ionizer must be turned up continuously as the cell wears down, the ClearBlue adapts automatically to ensure the output is always stable for the given settings.

 Price and Availability

-You can get the ClearBlue system for $649.99 on Amazon putting it in the same range as the MineralPure.
+You can get the ClearBlue system for $699.99 on Amazon, which is in the same range as the MineralPure.
 The simplified Mineral Lion system, also manufactured by ClearBlue, comes with a copper and zinc cell and is $399.99 on Amazon.

 ClearBlue Mineral System Reviews